kubernetes-sigs/gateway-api/site/content/en/contributing/devguide.md

 A good API documentation should cover:

-* What is the main feature of the API and Field - Eg.: "`Foo` allows configuring how a a header should be forwarded to backends"
+* What is the main feature of the API and Field - Eg.: "`foo` allows configuring how a a header should be forwarded to backends"
 * What is the support level of the field - Eg.: "Support: Core/Extended/Implementation Specific"
-* Caveats of that field - Eg.: "Setting `Foo` field can have conflicts with `Bar` field, and in this case it will be shown as a Condition". (we don't need to cover all the conditions).
+* Caveats of that field - Eg.: "Setting `goo` field can have conflicts with `bar` field, and in this case it will be shown as a Condition". (we don't need to cover all the conditions).

-In a simple way, a user reading the field documentation should understand, on one or two phrases what happens when the field is configured, what can be configured and what are the impacts of that field
+In one or two phrases, API documentation should help a user who is reading the documentation understand what happens when the field is configured, what values can be specified, and what any additional important implications of setting the field may be.

-When adding a documentation, it is very important to remove your "Developer hat" and put yourself on a user that is trying to solve a problem: Does setting a field solves my needs?
+When adding a documentation, it is very important to remove your "Developer hat" and put yourself in the role of a user who is trying to solve a problem: Does setting a field solve my needs?
 How can I use it?

-On an implementation, a user facing documentation belongs to the field documentation.
-Taking `Listeners`, one of the most complex fields as an example:
+The godoc for an API field contains user-facing documentation.
+Taking `Listeners`, one of the most complex fields, as an example:

 ```golang
 // Listeners define logical endpoints that are bound on this Gateway's addresses.